junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 AI'S POV

 Facial detections on the customer's face, showing a match to AI's database.
 Pulling out the customer's schedule, scanning, detect a 3pm client meeting and a 7pm date.
-Highlight those two blocks in red, popping out a big red banning sign on a image of onion rings in the center of the view.
+Highlight those two blocks in red, popping out a big red banning sign on an image of onion rings in the center of the view.

 BACK TO SCENE